-Trauma relief straps can look different and can be deployed differently depending on the manufacturer.
+Suspension trauma relief straps can look different and can be deployed differently depending on the manufacturer.
 They all aim to accomplish the same thing, to relieve pressure on stressed points of the body when someone is suspended after a fall has been arrested.

 When used, a section of webbing with a loop at the bottom or a section of webbing that attaches to a connector on the other hip allows a worker to step into or onto the trauma relief strap.
 This alleviates and relocates pressure on the body and provides relief to areas that can be affected by a worker hanging in suspension.

-Medical experts have produced differing opinions of the effects of prolonged suspension to a fallen worker and virtually all agree that redirecting pressure to the feet via standing in a trauma relief strap provides a needed redirection of pressure.
+Medical experts have produced differing opinions on the effects of prolonged suspension on a fallen worker; virtually all agree that redirecting pressure to the feet via standing in a trauma relief strap provides a needed redirection of pressure.

 Suspension trauma is the most commonly used term.
 Other terms sometimes used when talking about prolonged hanging in a safety harness include; harness hang syndrome and orthostatic intolerance.

-Once an employer decides to add trauma relief straps to their personal fall arrest systems, they need to be sure to include the deployment and use of the straps in their fall protection training.
+Once an employer decides to add suspension trauma relief straps to their personal fall arrest systems, they need to be sure to include the deployment and use of the straps in their fall protection training.
 It is also necessary to acknowledge the use of trauma relief straps in their written rescue plan.

 There are a couple of different styles a trauma relief strap comes in.
 The first is a stirrup style where the worker steps in with each foot.
 The other style is a single strap that you step on like a bridge.
 Which one you choose really comes down to user preference.

 Malta Dynamics sells the single wider strap style.
 If you are in a situation where you are suspended, it’s a wider strap so you can move around a little easier.
-You can find this trauma relief strap

 Submit your question, and you could be featured on Dynamic Discussions!